-If you are starting a new business or if you are a sole proprietor and is considering taking the next step of formally structuring your business, a common question you will have is: should I form an LLC or an S Corporation?
+If you are starting a new business or if you are a sole proprietor and you are considering taking the next step of formally structuring your business, a common question you will have is: should I form an LLC or an S Corporation?
 This post will cover the main differences between an S Corp vs LLC, as well as their benefits and how to convert from an LLC to an S Corp.

 The LLC is a separate legal entity created by state filing and its members are protected from personal liability for business debts and claims.
 An LLC can have one member (single member LLC) or unlimited members (multi-member LLC).
 Members may include Non- U.S. citizens/ residents.
 As an LLC, you avoid being taxed twice as a business and an individual, instead taxes are based on the members portion of profits and losses reported on their income taxes.
 LLC taxes may vary from state to state.
 If you are planning to expand globally in the future, it’s a good idea to review our explanation of foreign corporation tax.
 LLC’s must file for a registered agent, pay annual fees, and notify the state of changes that may occur.
 Although not required, it is recommended for LLCs to have an Operating Agreement or a Partnership Agreement to provide guidance to its members on how the LLC should operate.